 They have a dynamic hard working team which is constantly seeking to raise their profile within the community and encourage corporate involvement.

-Kelly's Charity Events have a close working relationship with Challengers and our events have raised ?55,000 for them to date.
+Kelly's Storage Charity Events have a close working relationship with Challengers and our events have raised hundreds of thousands for them.

 For more information about Challengers, please visit their website: http://www.disability-challengers.org